Anaskherro/anaskherro/README.md

 # 💫 About Me:
-I'm a PhD student with an engineering degree in robotics and control, i've worked on various platforms such as UAV's, USV's and UGV's.
+I'm an engineer specializing on industrial automation, control and robotics.

 ## 🌐 Socials: